mm-zzg/vchub-en-v50/docs/installation/product-license.md

 - 5 Concurrent Online Users
 - 10 Concurrent Online Users

+**Notes:**

-If the user does not purchase any Concurrent Online User type license, only one concurrent user is allowed.
+1. If the user does not purchase any Concurrent Online User type license, only one concurrent user is allowed.

-The number of concurrent users is also not supported for accumulation.
+2. The number of concurrent users is also not supported for accumulation.

 #### Add On

 The following functional modules are Add Ons.
-Without purchasing the corresponding license, the functions will be restricted.

 - Database: MySQL,SQL Server,PostgreSQL,InfluxDB
 - Report